davidalanb/cs-518-labs/01 Git 1/LAB - setup.md

   - do not include '<' and '>' symbols
   - e.g., benedetto-project

-Add your grader with permissions >= "Reporter"
+Add your grader with permissions >= "Reporter".

+* In the left sidebar go to Manage -> Members
+* Add your grader according to the table below

 | Section | Students | Initials | Gitlab | Email |
 | :--- | :--- | :--- | :--- | :--- |